-Follow top five ways to keep password/passphrase safe:
+Follow the top five ways to keep your password/passphrase safe:

 - create a strong passphrase password; avoid simple/common passwords

-- guard it carefully (e.g. don’t share it or write it down)
+- guard them carefully (e.g., do not share it or write it down)

 - do not use BCIT passwords for systems outside of BCIT

-- update password in case of potential threat or compromise
+- update passwords in case of potential threat or compromise

 - use different passwords for different services